 What is the difference between restorative vs cosmetic dentistry?

-This is a good question since restorative dentistry and cosmetic dentistry often overlap.
-However, you can think about restorative dentistry as any procedure whose primary concern is keeping your mouth healthy and functioning, while the primary focus of cosmetic dentistry is improving the look of your smile.
+With restorative dentistry, the primary concern is keeping your mouth healthy and functioning, while the focus of cosmetic dentistry is improving the look of your smile.
+That said, restorative dentistry and cosmetic dentistry often overlap.

 What is major restorative dentistry?